Adeliyio/E2E-RAG-LLM-LLAMAIndex-Open-AI/README.md

-# Retrieval LLM Generation APP
+# Retrieval LLM Generation Application

 ### Business Case:
 Our organization aims to leverage machine learning techniques to enhance information retrieval and knowledge management processes.
 To achieve this, we have developed a robust query engine using the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology for effective data mining and information retrieval.

 #### Project Overview:
-The project focuses on implementing a query engine that utilizes CRISP-DM principles to enhance machine learning-based information retrieval.
-The engine is designed to efficiently retrieve relevant information from a corpus of documents based on user queries.
+The project focuses on implementing a query engine that is designed to efficiently retrieve relevant information from a corpus of documents based on user queries.

 #### CRISP-DM Phases: